muratk5n/thirdwave/en/README.md

 The missile is jointly developed by RU and IN, which is a China rival.

-Inquirer.net: "Philippines — The government has awarded a $374-million
+Inquirer.net: "The government has awarded a $374-million (P19 billion)
-(P19 billion) contract to India to equip the Philippine Navy with the world’s fastest supersonic cruise missiles [a joint prod between India and Russia]...
+contract to India to equip the Philippine Navy with the world’s fastest supersonic cruise missiles [a joint prod between India and Russia]...

 It has a maximum range of more than 400 kilometers and a velocity of Mach 2.8 (about thrice the speed of sound), which is currently the